stefanpejcic/dev.openpanel.com/docs/services.md

 - Domains
 - Websites

-MySQL login information is stored in file: `/etc/openpanel/mysql/db.conf`.
-This file is used by the OpenAdmin and OpenPanel services.
-This file is also symlinked to the `/etc/my.cnf` that is used when running mysql commands on the terminal or OpenCLI.
+MySQL login information is stored in files: `/etc/openpanel/mysql/host_db.conf` and `/etc/openpanel/mysql/hcontainer_db.conf`.

+- `/etc/openpanel/mysql/host_db.conf` is symlinked to `/etc/my.cnf` and is used for OpenAdmin service and OpenCLI commands.
+- `/etc/openpanel/mysql/hcontainer_db.conf` is mounted to `/etc/my.cnf` in OpenPanel container and is used by it.

-MySQL docker container data is stored inside `openpanel_mysql_data` volume.
+MySQL data is stored inside the `root_mysql` docker volume.

 ## SQLite

 SQLite database is used by the OpenAdmin panel in order to completely separate the Admin and end-user interface.
-Database file: `/etc/openpanel/openadmin/users.db`
+Database file: `/etc/openpanel/openadmin/users.db` contians all administrator accounts.

 ## Named

 [Named (BIND9)](https://www.isc.org/bind/) container is used for DNS.

 Administrators can set custom nameservers on *OpenAdmin > OpenPanel Settings* to be used for OpenPanel websites.

 [ default named.conf.options` configuration file](https://github.com/stefanpejcic/openpanel-configuration/blob/main/bind9/named.conf.options)